What is the bystander effect?

 If it is not safe to intervene, call the police.

-The more we show concern for others and become active rather than passive bystanders when we think someone may be at risk, the more likely it is we can help prevent tragedies like the appalling murder of James Bulger.
-This was a crime that "opened the gates of hell" for the witnesses who saw James being led away, wishing they'd done something to help him for the rest of their lives.
+The more we show concern and choose to be active, rather than passive, bystanders when we think someone may be at risk, the more likely it is we can help prevent crime.

 Find out about free bystander training.